Human Rights Act 2019

 Respect—build a culture that respects, protects and promotes human rights in the Department of Education.

 Protect—safeguard human rights through our everyday actions, decisions, services, and systems.

 Promote—encourage a dialogue about human rights through education, resources and reporting.

-- Define how our systems and culture currently protect and promote human rights.
+Define how existing systems and culture respects, protects and promotes human rights.

-- Strengthen the department's approach to human rights by lifting capability, awareness and accountability.
+Strengthen the approach to human rights by lifting capability, awareness and accountability.

 Department of Education – Inclusive education

 The Department of Education's

 inclusive education policy outlines our continuing journey towards a more inclusive system at policy and regional levels, and as part of our everyday practice in schools, educational settings and classrooms.
 Visit the

 inclusive education page for more information.